catdogmaus/4heat-esphome-NG21/README.md

 Of course if someone does not like that you can always remove that part.
 Do not use Night Mode 24/7 all time!
 It switches off cleaning engine and some other noisy stuff so without no cleaning at all in long run, it would probably not be healthy for you stove.

+### combi

+This allows to switch between pellet and wood option.
+To use this uncomment this block.
+Or if your freplace dont have this ption cleanup.
+!!!
+This function has not been tested!!!
+My fireplace does not have this.